Big Four (Najaf)

 The Big Four refers to the four contemporary leading Grand Ayatollahs of Twelver Shia Islam based in the holy city of Najaf in Iraq.

 Background

-All orthodox Twelver Shia Muslims follow the Islamic rulings of a Grand Ayatollah.
+All Twelver Shia Muslims follow the Islamic rulings of a Grand Ayatollah.
 Under Saddam Hussein, the clerics were oppressed.
 At present, the most prominent among them is Ali al-Sistani; who also serves as the head of the Najaf Seminary.